JGustavoBFlores/ndbRuler/README.md

 euclidian distance between pairs of atoms (I,I+nStep)

 This program can be called directly:<br>
-Compilation: gfortran atm2dst.f90 -o atm2dst.exec<br>
+    *Compilation: gfortran atm2dst.f90 -o atm2dst.exec<br>
-Usage: ./atm2dst.exec inFile nStep<br>
+    *Usage: ./atm2dst.exec inFile nStep<br>
-        inFile would be the input file<br>.
+        *inFile would be the input file<br>.
-        nStep is the array-distance between the atoms distance to measure.<br>
+        *nStep is the array-distance between the atoms distance to measure.<br>

-This program can be called through runPDB.sh
+This program can be called through runPDB.sh<br>
-By default, runPDB considers nStep==1, and that the files are located at a directory named directoryName.pdb
+By default, runPDB considers nStep==1, and that the files are located at a directory named directoryName.pdb <br>
-Edit runPDB.sh to change nStep
-Specify the directory where the PDB/pos files are located
+    *Edit runPDB.sh to change nStep, and specify the directory where the PDB/pos files are located *Usage: ./runPDB.sh
-Usage: ./runPDB.sh

 ## From CNDB